 MSBA students at Zabble Inc., used machine learning to automate the manual process of collecting operational metrics on waste.

 For Fidelity Investments, MSBA students conducted market research and competitor analysis, created a website with prominent features such as an interactive chatbot, investment quizzes, a full-fledged learning portal, a user survey to collect data.
 They determined the impact of graphics on user engagement through the use of A/B/n testing for the landing pages and Google Optimize.

 For Intuition Intelligence, Inc., MSBA students generated demographic inference from social media data using machine learning.

 Marin County Information Systems and Services

 MSBA students at Marin County Information Systems and Services analyzed and identified favorable open data adoption methods for e-governments.

 Our practicum partners can expect the MSBA students to work meticulously and efficiently on their practicum project and be able to communicate the data-driven insights clearly.

-The MS in Business Analytics program is led by faculty from the Decision Sciences, Information Systems, and Marketing departments.
+The MSBA program is led by faculty from the Decision Sciences, Information Systems, and Marketing departments.
 MSBA faculty have Ph.D.s in fields such as computer science, information systems, industrial engineering, operations research, statistics, and operations management from top accredited universities.
 Electives are taught by instructors with Ph.D.s in accounting, computer science, economics, finance, hospitality, management, marketing, and more.